 Thin brakes pads

 Brakes pads squeeze against a rotor located in the front wheels, providing the friction that stops your car.
-If they’re too thin, they can’t squeeze with enough force to brake your car properly.
+If they’re too thin, they can’t squeeze with enough force to stop your car properly.
 Luckily, you can do a visual inspection and spot thin brake pads.
 Look between the spokes in your wheel; the pad is a flat metal plate.
 If it looks less than ¼” thick, it’s time to take the car in.

 A small metal piece called an indicator is designed to make a really irritating noise when your brake pads are wearing out.
 If you’ve ever heard a high-pitched screech as you depress the brake pedal, you’ve probably heard the indicator’s warning cry.
 (Rust over your brake pads may also cause this noise, but it’s hard to tell the difference, so you should assume the worst.)
 As soon as you hear the indicator, make an appointment for an inspection.